-SJW is involved in two pending U.S. Tax Court cases.
-The first case involves the 2010, 2011, and 2012 tax years, and in this case, the IRS asserted a tax deficiency of \$2,120,215.
-The second case involves the 2014 and 2015 tax years and in the second case the IRS asserted that SJW owed an additional \$2,064,363 in taxes and penalties.
+SJW is involved in two separate tax proceedings.
+The first involves the 2010, 2011, and 2012 tax years, and in this case, the IRS asserted a tax deficiency of \$2,120,215.
+The second proceeding involves the 2014 and 2015 tax years and in the second case the IRS asserted that SJW owed an additional \$2,064,363 in taxes and penalties.
 Both of these proceedings involve substantially the same issues as the PMACC cases.

 On February 17, 2021, the U.S. Tax Court ruled in favor of the Commissioner of Internal Revenue with respect to the cases for SJW.
 The Company accrued an additional \$523,600 related to the 2015 tax year as at December 31, 2020 based on the deficiencies assessed by the court.

-The Company appealed the Tax Court decisions on May 14, 2021 (Note 29).
+The Company appealed the Tax Court decisions on May 14, 2021.
+The Company intends to file a voluntary option to dismiss this appeal in an effort to resolve the matter as part of a global settlement.